-VtSBDC awarded federal grant to energize business community
+VtSBDC reignites federal grant to energize business community

 RANDOLPH CENTER, Vt.
-(Feb.
-5, 2020) – State director Linda Rossi has announced that the Vermont Small Business Development Center (VtSBDC) has been awarded a federal SBA grant to launch and develop a multi-faceted program benefiting Vermont’s small businesses, especially those most impacted by three campus closures: Green Mountain College, Southern Vermont College, and College of St. Joseph.
+(Jan.
+21, 2021) – Vermont Small Business Development Center’s (VtSBDC) State Director Linda Rossi has announced the reintroduction of a federal SBA grant to launch and develop a multi-faceted program benefiting Vermont’s small businesses, especially those most impacted by three campus closures: Green Mountain College, Southern Vermont College, and College of St. Joseph.
 The grant also supports entrepreneur education designed for college and high school faculty and students.
-Titled “FORWARD VT,” the program will launch in the southwest region of the state, and set the stage for taking the “Portable Assistance Program” to other communities.
+Titled “FORWARD VT,” the program will be implemented virtually in the southwest region of the state, and set the stage for taking the “Portable Assistance Program” to other communities in Vermont.
+If possible, an in-person event will take place in the summer of 2021.

-FORWARD VT equips business owners and new entrepreneurs with strategies and tools to renew and restore their vibrancy and productivity, moving them forward from challenging circumstances.
-The official kick off events will take place in April 2020.
+FORWARD VT equips business owners and new entrepreneurs with strategies and tools to renew and restore their vibrancy and productivity, moving them forward from challenging circumstances such as the college closures and the impact of the pandemic.
+Online events and workshops will take place starting in February.

-“This is a positive step forward for our business community, and we are excited to collaborate with our partners to provide our clients with the education, encouragement, and expertise that will jump start or re-start a diverse range of small businesses,” said Ms. Rossi.
-“We view the program as a solid foundation to build upon, and to extend well into the future.
-This is only the beginning.”
+“While we had to postpone the rollout of this dynamic program due to COVID-19, 2021 presents opportunities for us to collaborate with our partners to provide our clients with the education, encouragement, and expertise that will jump start or re-start a diverse range of small businesses,” said Ms. Rossi.
+“We view the program as a solid foundation to build upon, and to extend well into the future.”

-VtSBDC has outlined specific steps to support those hardest hit by the closures of these institutions of higher education, as well as tangible materials that will be developed and available to share at the project’s conclusion.
+VtSBDC has outlined specific steps to support those hardest hit by the closures of these institutions of higher education exacerbated by the pandemic, as well as tangible materials that will be developed and available to share at the project’s conclusion.

 Action steps include:

-- Providing one-on-one advising for entrepreneurs starting their first business
+- Providing one-on-one virtual advising for entrepreneurs starting their first business

 - Specialized advising to help impacted small businesses